-For the three months ended April 30, 2023 compared to the three months ended April 30, 2022, interest income increased primarily due to income earned from our cash equivalents and short-term investments as a result of investing the proceeds from our initial public offering, or IPO, into marketable securities as well as higher interest rates during the three months ended April 30, 2023 compared to the three months ended April 30, 2022.
+For the three and nine months ended October 31, 2023 compared to the three and nine months ended October 31, 2022, interest income increased primarily due to income earned from our cash equivalents and short-term investments as a result of investing the proceeds from our initial public offering, or IPO, into marketable securities as well as higher interest rates during the three and nine months ended October 31, 2023 compared to the three and nine months ended October 31, 2022.

-The change in other income, net is primarily due to the recognized gain of \$17.8 million on the fair valuation of our retained interest in Meltano Inc., our formerly controlled subsidiary, during the three months ended April 30, 2022.
+The change in other income (expense), net is primarily due to the recognized gain of \$17.8 million on the deconsolidation of Meltano Inc., our formerly controlled subsidiary, during the nine months ended October 31, 2022.
+The remaining change in other income (expense), net is mainly due to currency exchange gains and losses.